Top Human Resources Manager Interview Questions with Example Answers [2022]

 • - Level of self-confidence

-• - Level of comfort in an interview setting
+• - Level of comfort with layoffs

 • - Level of creativity